storj/docs/app/dcs/third-party-tools/s3-browser/page.md

 Following a selection of **upload file(s)** or **upload folder(s)** you’ll be prompted with a file navigator to select the file or folder you wish to upload.

-### Downloading Files From Storj DCS Through S3 Browser
+### Downloading Files From Storj Through S3 Browser

-Within the S3 Browser, you’ll be able to download files directly from your Storj DCS bucket once you’ve effectively tied in StorJ DCS to S3 Browser.
+Within the S3 Browser, you’ll be able to download files directly from your Storj bucket once you’ve effectively tied in StorJ to S3 Browser.

 Start by selecting which Storj bucket you wish to download data from by selecting the bucket at the top left.